Sitraka17/Makimathics/README.md

 Dam i though i was the first to have the idea of such a name but Google shows me that...indeed Labruyere was write : https://lemakistatheux.wordpress.com/
-And this website is of great Quality.
+And this website is of cool asf.